-The GOP Bragged About Trump's Record Of Appointing Women & Twitter Did Not Let That Slide
+The GOP Bragged That Trump Is Empowering Women & Twitter Did NOT Let That Slide

 In this day and age you really have to be careful what you tweet, especially if you're running social media for one of America's two major political parties.
 On Saturday, the official Twitter account for the GOP made an controversial claim about President Donald Trump, boasting he'd appointed more women to senior positions than "previous administrations."
 But a number of Twitter users found the GOP's tweet about Trump empowering women hard to swallow, and basically came with receipts proving otherwise.

 "[Trump] has appointed more women to senior-level positions than previous administrations," the GOP tweeted Saturday.
 "He's empowering ALL Americans with his winning agenda."
 The addition of the hashtag #WomensHistoryMonth seems to imply the tweet was meant as a celebration of the annually declared month geared at highlighting women's contributions to history and society.
 It's worth pointing out the GOP's #WomensHistoryMonth tweet applauded Trump, a man, and did not celebrate or name any of the women he's appointed.